Danish nobility

 Danish nobility is a social class and a former estate in the Kingdom of Denmark.
 The nobility has official recognition in Denmark, a monarchy.
 Its legal privileges were abolished with the constitution of 1849.
 Some of the families still own and reside in castles or country houses.
 A minority of nobles still belong to the elite, and they are as such present at royal events where they hold court posts, are guests, or are objects of media coverage, for example Kanal 4's TV-hostess Caroline Fleming née Baroness Iuel-Brockdorff.
 Some of them own and manage companies or have leading positions within business, banking, diplomacy and NGOs.

 Historians divide the Danish nobility into two categories: ancient nobility (uradel) and letter nobility (brevadel) based on the way they achieved nobility.
-Another status based categorization distinguishes between higher and lower nobility (højadel, lavadel).
+Another status-based categorization distinguishes between higher and lower nobility (højadel, lavadel).

-"Ancient nobility" refer to those noble families that are known from the era before the Danish reformation where we have no exact knowledge of how they attained noble status, whereas letter nobility are those families that received their rank by a patent at the time of their elevation to the nobility.
-Families of the Lord High Councillors of Denmark prior to the introduction of absolutism in Denmark in 1660, and houses endowed with a title from 1671 onwards are regarded as higher nobility of Denmark.
+"Ancient nobility" refers to those noble families that are known from the era before the Danish reformation where we have no exact knowledge of how they attained noble status, whereas letter nobility are those families that received their rank by a patent at the time of their elevation to the nobility.
+Families of the Lord High Councillors of Denmark before the introduction of absolutism in Denmark in 1660 and houses endowed with a title from 1671 onwards are regarded as higher nobility of Denmark.
 Whereas all other noble families are considered lower nobility.